metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Installation.md

 	The users browser may pass a short user agent string or none at all.
 	User agent strings that are shorter then the number of characters set here will not qualify for username release by user agent.

+Notes

-* releasing is possible for a username in general, an IP address in general, or for the combination of a username with an user agent/ip address.
+- releasing is possible for a username in general, an IP address in general, or for the combination of a username with an user agent/ip address